October 18–22, 2026

 Instructor: Jennifer B. Williams

 You’ve woven a beautiful band—now what?
-Learn to transform a warp-faced inkle band into a finished, functional, and professional-looking piece.
-Explore a wide range of finishing techniques and findings and learning how thoughtful choices can elevate a woven band from sample to completed object.
+Learn to transform a warp-faced band into a finished, functional, and professional-looking piece.
+Explore a wide range of finishing techniques and findings as you discover how simple, thoughtful choices can elevate a woven band from sample to completed object.

-We will discuss finishing band ends, joining and managing selvedges, and adapting bands for different end uses.
-Students will learn about a variety of findings—where to source them, when to use specific types, and how to attach them securely and attractively.
+You'll learn methods for finishing band ends, joining and managing selvedges, and adapting bands for different end uses.
+Get the scoop on a variety of findings—where to source them, when to use specific types, and how to attach them securely and attractively.
 Leave with the skills needed to finish your inkle bands with intention and a professional touch.

 Instructor: Jennifer B. Williams

-In this workshop, learn how to warp a backstrap rigid heddle loom to weave plain-weave bands, then try your hand at pick-up patterns.
+Learn how to warp a rigid heddle and tension it using a simple backstrap setup, weave plain-weave bands, then try your hand at pick-up patterns.
 By the end of the class, you’ll have the skills and confidence to continue weaving patterned bands independently using this elegant and portable loom.

 Instructor: Jennifer B. Williams

-This class is inspired by aso-oke (ah-SHOW-kay), a highly prized warp-faced Nigerian narrow strip cloth known for its rich surface texture and visual complexity.
-Traditional aso-oke weavers use distinctive warp manipulation techniques to create effects such as supplementary weft inlay floats, lace-like open areas, and elongated warp floats.
+Learn how to make beautiful inkle-woven bands inspired by aso-oke (ah-SHOW-kay), a highly prized warp-faced Nigerian narrow strip cloth known for its rich surface texture and visual complexity.
+Traditional aso-oke weavers use distinctive warp manipulation techniques, such as supplementary weft inlay floats, lace-like open areas, and elongated warp floats to create these effects.

-This class explores how to adapt these design elements into aso-oke–inspired inkle bands.
+This class explores how to apply these design elements in aso-oke–inspired inkle bands.
 You will learn to weave with multiple supplementary wefts and practice inlaying pattern wefts onto the surface of an inkle band to add texture, contrast, and emphasis.

-We will discuss the cultural significance of aso-oke and examine aso-oke cloth samples.
-You’ll leave class with a deeper understanding of both the weaving methods and the design possibilities inspired by this tradition, as well as the skills to continue exploring these techniques in your own inkle work.
+You'll learn about the cultural significance of aso-oke and examine aso-oke cloth samples.
+Leave class with a deeper understanding of both the weaving methods and the design possibilities inspired by this tradition, as well as the skills to continue exploring these techniques in your own inkle work.

 Instructor: Stacy Schlutsmeyer

 One of the few living tablet weaving traditions in the world is found in Uzbekistan.
-The tablet woven trim they make, called Jiyak, breaks all the rules of typical tablet weaving.
-Using cards with only two holes, you will weave cablework designs by rearranging the cards.
-Jiyak is simple to weave but with produces dramatic effects.
+The tablet-woven trim they make, called Jiyak, breaks all the rules of typical tablet weaving.
+Using cards with only two holes, you will learn how to weave cablework designs by rearranging the cards.
+Jiyak is simple to weave but produces dramatic effects.
+This class welcomes novice tablet weavers who want to explore new techniques.

 Instructor: Stacy Schlutsmeyer

 Sulawesi tablet weaving is a flexible and elegant technique that creates crisp diagonal lines on a textured background.
+The bands created by traditional weavers on the Indonesian island of Sulawesi are renowned for their beautiful patterning and color interactions.
 Learn how to set up a warp and weave Sulawesi patterns, then discover the mechanics of the structure in order to design your own patterns and troubleshoot problems.

 Instructor: Stacy Schlutsmeyer

 Jump-start your understanding of tablet weaving with a rainbow warp that reveals the technique’s mechanics.
-Learn to set up a warp, weave, read a pattern, and make your own designs in the 4x4 technique.
+In this introductory-level class, you'll learn to set up a warp, weave, read a pattern, and make your own designs in the 4x4 technique.
 At the end of the day, you will make a new warp to weave at home.
 The concepts learned in this class will help you comprehend a variety of tablet-weaving techniques.
+No previous tablet weaving experience is required.

 Because Band Camp for Weavers is an immersive experience with activities outside class time, classes are available only as part of the full retreat.